icetlab/icetlab.github.io/_projects/jmh.md

 <div class="row">
     <div class="col-sm-9 mt-3 mt-md-0">
-        One of the reasons for this is that actually *testing* performance is much harder than testing functional correctness, and hence much more rarely done.
+        <p>One of the reasons for this is that actually <i>>testing</i> performance is much harder than testing functional correctness, and hence much more rarely done.</p>

-        For the last 10 years, ICET-lab has studied how Java developers can use the [Java Microbenchmark Harness (JMH)](https://openjdk.org/projects/code-tools/jmh/) to continuously benchmark their system, for example as part of their CI pipeline,
+        <p>For the last 10 years, ICET-lab has studied how Java developers can use the <a href="https://openjdk.org/projects/code-tools/jmh/">Java Microbenchmark Harness</a> (JMH) to continuously benchmark their system, for example as part of their CI pipeline.</p>
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/jmhexample.png" title="a JMH benchmark" class="img-fluid rounded z-depth-1" %}
         <div class="caption">
-            A JMH benchmark in Java
+            A JMH benchmark example from the <a href="https://protobuf.dev">Protobuf</a> project
         </div>
     </div>
 </div>